This is your most important decision

 But most discussions of making a difference do the reverse: they start with the idea that “every little bit helps,” when in reality, every little bit only helps a little.
 If you have the option, focus on the big decisions first.

 It might sound unbelievable that some careers open to you might do 100 or 1,000 times as much good for the world as others, especially while being similarly satisfying.
-We certainly aren’t 100% positive this is right, but we’ve gotten more confident since we first heard the arguments.
+We certainly aren’t 100% positive this is right, but we’ve become more confident since we first heard the arguments.

 If these differences really exist, though, why are they not more widely known?